MahirRatanpara/ObsNotesSync/Mahir' Notes/Job Search/Cold Mail.md

 My expertise includes Java, Spring Boot, GCP, Scala, Spark and DevOps.
 I focus on designing scalable, resilient solutions that power mission-critical financial platforms.

 If there are any SDE-2 openings at [Company Name], I’d be grateful if you could consider my profile.

-I’ve attached my resume for reference.
+Here's is my resume: http://bit.ly/4gGyFPn

 Best regards,
 Mahir Ratanpara